chakrit/simple-acl/README.md

 # SIMPLE-ACL

-Because ACL needn't be overtly complex.
+Seriously, why do all these ACL modules have to be so darn complex?
+I just need a simple well-tested module to do ACL.

-* Simple concept of `grant` and `revoke`
+* Simple concept of `grant`, `assert` and `revoke`.
+See the API.
-* Simple to install.
 * Simple to setup.
+* Simple to extend.

 # INSTALL